litsec/swedish-eid-shibboleth-base/README.md

 * dependency-bom - BOM (Bill of Materials) of dependencies for users of the base packaging of Shibboleth IdP 3.4.X for the Swedish eID Framework.

-* shibboleth-extensions - Implementations that extend the core Shibboleth functionality (contexts, extended sub-system support, ...).
+* shibboleth-extensions - Implementations that extend the core Shibboleth functionality with:
+	* Contexts and extended sub-system support.

-* attribute-support - Extends Shibboleth's attribute support with converters and resolvers.
+	* Extensions to Shibboleth's attribute support with converters and resolvers.
 The `SAML2AttributeNameToIdMapperService` is a service bean that maps between an SAML v2 attribute name and its corresponding Shibboleth attribute ID.
 This is useful for external authentication implementations that only knows about the actual SAML attribute name and not its Shibboleth ID.

-* metadata-support - Shibboleth's support for publishing IdP metadata is limited to a static JSP-file.
-The metadata-support component introduces a `MetadataPublishingController` class that supports publishing of signed, and up-to-date, metadata.
+	* Shibboleth's support for publishing IdP metadata is limited to a static JSP-file.
+Therefore a `MetadataPublishingController` class that supports publishing of signed, and up-to-date, metadata is added.

-* authn-support - Defines a framework for building and deploying an "external authentication" component in Shibboleth.
+	* A framework for building and deploying an "external authentication" component in Shibboleth.
 The component comprises of the `AbstractExternalAuthenticationController` MVC-controller which is sub-classed to implement your own authentication, service implementations conforming to the Swedish eID Framework (signature services support, authentication context handling, ...) and other required extensions to support the Swedish eID Framework.

-* bom - A BOM for the above components.

 * idp - The actual re-packaging of the Shibboleth Identity Provider.
 It contains:
 	- Definitions for all attributes defined in the Swedish eID Framework.